narengan/cis/about.md

 You can find more information about SSL in our [FAQ file](faq.html).

- ## Network Route Optimization
- Find the best route between visitors and origin servers by analyzing latency and packet loss data collected from each request.
-This optimization also works between origin and edge servers, and can significantly decrease network latency while enhancing reliability.

  ## Web Application Firewall (WAF)
  IBM CIS provides Web Application Firewall (WAF), which examines web traffic looking for suspicious activity.
 It can automatically filter out illegitimate traffic based on rule sets that you apply to look at both GET and POST-based web requests.
 You can use various rule sets to determine what traffic to block, challenge, or let pass.
 WAF can block comment spam, cross-site scripting attacks, and SQL injections.